 Research Assistant Professor

-Caen Ang currently directs high temperature materials synthesis in the Fuels Development Laboratory.
+Caen Ang is currently serving an industry-research faculty appointment, directing high temperature materials synthesis in the High Temperature Sintering Laboratory.
 He is responsible for developing and implementing several patented innovations, including advanced composite hydrides, bio-mimic packing of encapsulated nuclear materials, and core structures for Nuclear Thermal Propulsion (NTP) systems.
-His current academic goals are to understand the synthesis, properties, and ground-testing of advanced materials to implement the above technologies, in the interest of creating robust, reliable, and ultra-safe reactor cores.
+His current academic goals are to understand the synthesis, properties, and ground-testing of advanced materials to implement the above technologies, in the interest of creating robust, reliable, and ultra-safe nuclear energy technologies.

 He was the recipient of the UT Research Faculty/Associate Excellence Award in 2020, due to the successful establishment of high temperature materials capability.
 The laboratory works on advanced fission reactor structural materials and surrogate fuels for the department.
 The equipment in the SERF building represents a state of the art high temperature materials synthesis laboratory, rivalling any other university capability.
 This had led to research partnerships with several federal and industry sponsors.
 In particular, UT is in the university partnership program with Ultra Safe Nuclear Corporation for NASA’s Versatile NTP program, and has established cooperative agreements with UT Space Institute/NASA to understand the engineering feasibility and performance criteria for fuels needed in Nuclear Thermal Propulsion technologies.